detch-for-shor/deep-learning-proj/README.md

     filter = [f"Adaptiope/{y}/{x}/" for y in domains for x in classes] cl_images = [x for x in images if x.startswith(tuple(filter))] zip_f.extractall(path = "data/", members= cl_images)

 ```

+5. Run the notebook

 <b>NOTE: </b>Notice that the paths reported in the notebook refer to Google Drive's directories and should be changed.

 ---

-## Run the project on Google Colab
+### Run the project on Google Colab

-### Clone the repository

 1. Clone the repository and open it as a notebook in Colab:

 ```
 git clone https://github.com/detch-for-shor/deep-learning-proj.git

 ```

 2. Add a folder to your Google Drive named <code>DLL_project</code>

-3. Since the original Adaptiope dataset is hosted on Google Drive, add a shortcut in the <code>DLL_project</code> folder.
-The dataset is available here.
+3. Since the original Adaptiope dataset is hosted on Google Drive, add a [shortcut](https://support.google.com/drive/answer/9700156?hl=en&co=GENIE.Platform%3DDesktop) to the <code>DLL_project</code> folder.
+The dataset is available [here](https://drive.google.com/file/d/1FmdsvetC0oVyrFJ9ER7fcN-cXPOWx2gq/view).

 4. To save the results and, therefore, display the graphs, add a further subfolder named <code>DLL_project/results</code>.

-5. Upload the notebook with the code in the <code>DLL_project</code> and run it.
+5. Run the notebook by activating the [GPU](https://www.tutorialspoint.com/google_colab/google_colab_using_free_gpu.htm).

-<b>NOTE: </b>Notice that the architecture has been trained in a Google Colab Pro environment due to the high computational power needed, but it runs on the Free Colab too.
+<b>NOTE: </b>Notice that the architecture has been trained in a Google Colab Pro environment due to the high computational power needed, but it can be trained on the Free version of Colab too.